-Moodle can be customized for many unique instructional situations.
-As a result, Moodle can also be complex to use.
-Instructors can seek assistance when using Moodle in new, complex, or unusual ways.
+Canvas is a very user friendly program that is used to manage all parts of instruction.
+Students can submit work, interact inside discussions, review feedback, and see in-progress grades.
+Canvas lets instructors share instructional materials, score assignments, and calculate grades.
+Instructors can seek assistance when using Canvas in new, complex, or unusual ways.
 These include troubleshooting complex problems, revising sites to increase usability and accessibility, building new course or event sites, creating new activities, and setting up complex or large sites for new semesters.

-- Troubleshooting - Moodle’s flexibility creates a user interface with many settings placed in menus, topics, and checkboxes.
-If you or your students see that Moodle is not doing what you expect, let our experience find the elusive settings for you so you can focus on teaching.
+- Troubleshooting - Canvas has many integrated tools and functions.
+If you or your students see that canvas is not doing what you expect, let our experience find the elusive settings for you so you can focus on teaching.
 We also work with Academic Technology Support Services (ATSS) to resolve program bugs and develop new functionality as needed.

 Email firstname.lastname@example.org with your questions or to request a consultation.
 You are also welcome to directly contact a CBS-RLT Academic Technologist that you have worked with on your course.

-- Does not including writing new code or developing functionality for Moodle.
+- Does not including writing new code or developing functionality for Canvas.